psenger/react-static-config-loader/TUTORIAL.md

 ## Usage

-In the simplest example, we want to fetch a configuration json file from the server and send the `config` into the context.
-The async function ( `fn` in this example ) is passed as a proprty called `loader`.
+In the simplest example, we want to simply fetch a configuration json file from the server and send the `config` into the ReactJS context of the children.
+The async function ( `fn` in this example ) is passed as a property called `loader`.

-While loading ( and defaulted behavior ), any JSX passed to `loadingMsg` will be called.
+While loading ( and default behaviour ), any JSX passed to `loadingMsg` will be called.

 ```jsx